cyjj/JAVA/README.md

-some various java toy code used in different courses
+some java toy code used in different courses